How can EPFO member partially withdraw the money?

-6) Illness due to tuberculosis, leprosy, paralysis, cancer, mental derangement or heart ailment etc allows withdrawal from the EPF pot.
-The lower of the member’s basic wages and dearness allowances for six months or member’s share of contribution with interest is allowed to be withdrawn.
+6) Illness due to tuberculosis, leprosy, paralysis, cancer, mental derangement or heart ailment, etc allows withdrawal from the EPF pot.
+The lower of the member’s basic wages and dearness allowances for six months or a member’s share of contribution with interest is allowed to be withdrawn.

 8) A member may be allowed a non-refundable advance from the EPFO account if there is a cut in the supply of electricity to a factory in which he is employed.
 The state government has to certify that the cut in the supply of electricity was enforced in the area.
 Also, the employer has to certify that the fall in the member’s pay was due to the cut in the supply of electricity.

 9) Withdrawal from the EPFO kitty is allowed to a physically-handicapped member for purchasing equipment required to minimize the hardship.
 The member is required to produce a medical certificate from a competent medical practitioner.
 The lowest of the member’s basic wages and dearness allowance for six months or, his/her own share of contributions with interest thereon or the cost of the equipment is allowed to be withdrawn.